SammySaarloos/SammySaarloos/README.md

 ### Hi there 👋

+- I am interested in learning more about neurological disorders and treatment options for those suffering from them.
+- I am currently working on finishing my neuroscience degree and pursuing research opportunities.
+- I enjoy spending time with my animals, going on hikes, gardening and spending time with my friends.

 <!--
 **SammySaarloos/SammySaarloos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.